 Burt received his BS in business administration from the University of Illinois and did his graduate work at the University of Illinois Institute of Labor and Employment Relations.
 He has held a variety of human resources positions with Exxon and Eastern Airlines, and he is the principal of Bassler Associates, Inc., a human resources consulting firm he established in 1982.
 He lives in Pleasanton.

-Vice President and Secretary, serves on the Executive Committee and the Development Committee
+Vice President and Secretary; serves on the Land Committee and Stewardship Committee

 Chairs the Development Committee, serves on the Education Committee, Mary Bowerman Science & Research Committee and the Board Governance & Nominating Committee

 Keith is a “prodigal” Californian, born in Palm Springs, raised in the Midwest before returning to the state later in life.
 He is an alumnus of the University of Illinois and served as a Professor at Case Western Reserve University and Ohio State University.
 He is currently an emeritus Professor of Cell Biology at the University of California, Merced where he served as a founding faculty member and in a variety of administrative roles during the initial development of the new campus.
 Keith was instrumental in establishing the relationship between the new campus and Yosemite National Park while serving as an advocate for the protection of the park through service on the Yosemite Association Board.
 As an avid hiker, Keith has relished the beauty of Mount Diablo since he and his wife, Jill, moved to Rossmoor seven years ago.

 Serves on the Mary Bowerman Science & Research Committee